tonethar/IGME-330-Master/notes/closure-notes.md

 ## I. Closures
 - *A closure is the combination of a function and the lexical environment (i.e. scope) within which that function was declared.*
+- Whenever a function is declared, a *closure* which stores both a reference to the function as well as all variables currently in scope for that function is maintained.
-- Closures are created whenever a function is declared inside of another function - this means that closures are "everywhere" in your code.
+- *Closures* are created whenever a function is declared inside of another function
 - *A closure can also be though of as when a function "remembers" the variables around it even when that function is executed elsewhere (in a different scope).*
 - Nested functions have access to variables declared in their outer scope.
 - There are three scope chains the closure has access to: